aleksander73/chip-8/README.md

 # chip-8

-CHIP-8 emulator written in C++ and SDL
+CHIP-8 emulator developed in C++ and SDL